hjacobs/aws-saml-login/README.rst

    :target: https://pypi.python.org/pypi/aws-saml-login/
    :alt: License

-This Python package provides some helper functions to allow programmatic retrieval of temporary AWS credentials from STS_ (Security Token Service) when using federated login with `Shibboleth IDP`_.
+This Python package provides some helper functions to allow programmatic retrieval of temporary AWS credentials from STS_ (Security Token Service) when using federated login with `Shibboleth Identity Provider`_.
+Currently it supports only Shibboleth IDP.

 The implementation relies on HTML parsing of the Shibboleth redirect page (HTML form) and the AWS role selection page.